chanzer0/NBA-DFS-Tools/README.md

         ![Contest structure input](readme_images/contest_structure_input.png)

+    - Additionally, you may opt to upload lineups from a file rather than have them randomly generated/simulated.
+To specify this option, you will add `file` as a flag in your command like so: `python .\main.py <site> sim cid file 10000`.
+This allows you to upload specifically-tailored lineups that you feel are more representative of your contest than the ones generated.
+It also has the added benefit of being much faster than generating lineups.

 `<num_lineups>` is the number of lineups you want to generate when using the `opto` process.

 `<num_uniques>` defines the number of players that must differ from one lineup to the next. **NOTE** - this is enforced *after* crunching, so 1000 lineups may be whittled down to 7-800 depending on this constraint.
 Enforcing this *after* crunching aids in the speed of crunching.
 Expect approximately 5-15% of lineups to be "culled" by this constraint and plan accordingly.
 The more players available to crunch, the lower this percentage will be.